NextEcho/Phospherus/README.md

 Phospherus is a blog system that contains admin system and blog homepage, it's built with golang and react.

-> This project is just a blog system demo, so this project have many potential problems or imperfections.
+> The degree of completion of thie project is not high engouh, so there are many potential problems or imperfections.
 > But I think it's helpful to learn how to build a web project with golang and react, and how to deploy a web project with docker.

 ## 🛠 Tech Stack